Crisheight/Crisheight/README.md

 Software Development senior at Austin Community College.
-Actively seeking an internship.
+US Citizen actively seeking an internship or junior role.
 I’m driven by a curiosity for how systems work and the process of turning abstract ideas into working code that solves real world problems.

 Business inqueries: crisheight@gmail.com